NZNOG/website/_conferences/nznog-2024.md

 Accommodation will be available from Rutherford, and other nearby hotels.
 We will have a special rate for conference attendees.

+## Rutherford Hotel

+Delegates must call or email the hotel directly and quote 780451 (block group code) when making their reservation.
+Bookings via the website and online bookings will not be offered this negotiated rate.

+To make a booking contact Joel Sangster on 03 546 3000

+* Premium room $215
+* Breakfast $34.50

 Below are some useful links:
 - [Anti-Harassment Policy](/conference-anti-harassment-policy)